Skip to main navigation Skip to search Skip to main content

 Abstract

-Background Patient reported outcomes questionnaires are accepted measurement tools to evaluate procedures results.
+Patient-reported outcomes questionnaires are accepted measurement tools to evaluate procedures results.
 The Rhinoplasty Health Inventory and Nasal Outcomes (RHINO) scale is an English-language validated and reliable quality-of-life instrument that evaluates both functional and aesthetic outcomes after rhinoplasty, and is not available in Hebrew.
-Methods We followed the forward-and-back-translation method, defined by the European Organization for Research and Treatment of Cancer (EORTC).
-Translation of RHINO-scale and merging it into one version was made, following back-translation and validation on native Hebrew-speaking patients who underwent rhinoplasty and control healthy group.
+We followed the forward-and-back-translation method, defined by the European Organization for Research and Treatment of Cancer.
+Translation of the RHINO scale and merging it into one version were performed, following back-translation and validation on native Hebrew-speaking patients who underwent rhinoplasty and control healthy group.
 Lastly, we review and analyzed the results.
-Results The translated questionnaire had high reliability measures, demonstrating homogeneity (alpha value 0.800 in the rhinoplasty group and 0.896 in the control group), test-retest reproducibility with no significant difference (P = 0.5), and high agreement scores represented by the Bland-Altman plot (95% limits of agreement ranged from 8.78 to 9.80).
-Validity demonstrated by significant differences between the two study groups mean questionnaire scores (P < 0.001 for rhinoplasty vs controls, P < 0.001 for preoperative vs postoperative, and P = 0.002 for postoperative vs control group) and also between the aesthetic scores and functional scores of the rhinoplasty group before and after the surgery (P < 0.001).
+The translated questionnaire had high reliability measures, demonstrating homogeneity (α value 0.800 in the rhinoplasty group and 0.896 in the control group), test-retest reproducibility with no significant difference (p = 0.5), and high agreement scores represented by the Bland-Altman plot (95% limits of agreement ranged from 8.78 to 9.80).
+Validity demonstrated by significant differences between the two study groups' mean questionnaire scores (p < 0.001 for rhinoplasty vs. controls, p < 0.001 for preoperative vs. postoperative, and p = 0.002 for postoperative vs. control group) and also between the aesthetic scores and functional scores of the rhinoplasty group before and after the surgery (p < 0.001).
 There were no reported understanding problems.
-Conclusions The Hebrew version of the RHINO scale is a reliable and valid tool for pre- and post rhinoplasty surgery outcomes measuring among Hebrew-speaking patients, and can improve coordination of expectations, follow-up and quantify subjective evaluation of the surgery.
+The Hebrew version of the RHINO scale is a reliable and valid tool for pre- and post-rhinoplasty surgery outcomes measuring among Hebrew-speaking patients, and can improve coordination of expectations, follow-up, and quantify subjective evaluation of the surgery.

 Original languageEnglish